Kendall Jenner Cozies Up To Asap Rocky At Coachella, Was ‘All Over Him’

 The source added, “Kendall started rapping to A$AP’s song ‘F—-‘ Problems,’ and A$AP was laughing at her.
 She took the big Gucci goggles he was wearing off his head, put them on and started dancing.”

 This isn’t the first time that Kendall Jenner has been linked to ASAP Rocky.
 Dating rumors revolving the model and the rapper have been circulating since early 2016, though neither party has ever officially confirmed or denied those rumors.
-They have been spotted out at dinner, and have reportedly joined each other on romantic European trips.
+They have been spotted out at dinner and have reportedly joined each other on romantic European trips.

 Last March, a source close to Kendall revealed that she and Asap Rocky were spending more time together.